-- 46. That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal risk management and control function should exist, performed by an internal unit or department of the company which is expressly charged with the following responsibilities: - a) Ensuring the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks affecting the company. - b) Actively participating in drawing up the risk strategy and in important decisions regarding risk management. - c) Ensuring that the risk management and control systems adequately mitigate risks as defined by the policy laid down by the Board of Directors.
+- 46. That under the direct supervision of the audit committee or, if applicable, of a specialised committee of the Board of Directors, an internal risk management and control function should exist, performed by an internal unit or department of the company which is expressly charged with the following responsibilities: - a.
+Ensuring the proper functioning of risk management and control systems and, in particular, that they adequately identify, manage and quantify all material risks affecting the company.

+CNMV COMISIÓN NACIONAL DEL MERCADO DEL VALORES
-47. That in designating the members of the appointment and remuneration committee - or of the appointments committee and the remuneration committee if they are separate - care be taken to ensure that they have the knowledge, aptitudes and experience appropriate to the functions that they are called upon to perform and that the majority of said members are independent directors.

-48. That large-cap companies have separate Appointments and Remuneration Committees.
+b.
+Actively participating in drawing up the risk strategy and in important decisions regarding risk management.
+C. Ensuring that the risk management and control systems adequately mitigate risks as defined by the policy laid down by the Board of Directors.
+Complies ☑ Complies partially □ Explain □ 47.
+That in designating the members of the appointment and remuneration committee - or of the appointments committee and the remuneration committee if they are separate - care be taken to ensure that they have the knowledge, aptitudes and experience appropriate to the functions that they are called upon to perform and that the majority of said members are independent directors.
+Complies ☑ Complies partially □ Explain □ 48.
+That large-cap companies have separate Appointments and Remuneration Committees.
+Complies ☑ Complies partially □ Explain □ 49.
+That the appointments committee consult the Chairman of the Board of Directors and the chief executive of the company, especially in relation to matters concerning executive directors.

-Complies [X] Explain [] Not applicable []

-49. That the appointments committee consult the Chairman of the Board of Directors and the chief executive of the company, especially in relation to matters concerning executive directors.

 And that any director be able to ask the appointments committee to consider potential candidates that he or she considers suitable to fill a vacancy on the Board of Directors.

-- 50. That the remuneration committee exercise its functions independently and that, in addition to the functions assigned to it by law, it should be responsible for the following: - a) Proposing the basic conditions of employment for senior executive to the Board of Directors. - b) Verifying compliance with the company's remuneration policy. - c) Periodically reviewing the remuneration policy applied to directors and senior executives, including sharebased remuneration systems and their application, as well as ensuring that their individual remuneration is proportional to that received by the company's other directors and senior executives. - d) Ensuring that potential conflicts of interest do not impair the independence of external advice given to the committee. - e) Verifying the information on remuneration of directors and senior executives contained in the various corporate documents, including the annual report on directors' remuneration.

-51. That the remuneration committee should consult the Chairman and the chief executive of the company, especially on matters relating to executive directors and senior executives.
+Complies ☑ Complies partially □ Explain □ 50.
+That the remuneration committee exercise its functions independently and that, in addition to the functions assigned to it by law, it should be responsible for the following: a.
+Proposing the basic conditions of employment for senior executive to the Board of Directors.b.
+Verifying compliance with the company's remuneration policy.
+C. Periodically reviewing the remuneration policy applied to directors and senior executives, including share- based remuneration systems and their application, as well as ensuring that their individual remuneration is proportional to that received by the company's other directors and senior executives. d.
+Ensuring that potential conflicts of interest do not impair the independence of external advice given to the committee. e.
+Verifying the information on remuneration of directors and senior executives contained in the various corporate documents, including the annual report on directors' remuneration.
+Complies ☑ Complies partially □ Explain □ 51.
+That the remuneration committee should consult the Chairman and the chief executive of the company, especially on matters relating to executive directors and senior executives.
+Complies ☑ Complies partially □ Explain □ 52.
+That the rules regarding the composition and workings of the supervision and control committees should appear in the Regulations of the Board of Directors and that they should be consistent with those applying to legally mandatory committees in accordance with the foregoing recommendations, including:

+CNMV COMISIÓN NACIONAL DEL MERCADO DE VALORES